markdiener10/nef-go/README.md

 ## Usage

-First import the library from the open source repo: import (
+First import the library from the open source repo:

+import (
 	nef "github.com/markdiener10/nef-go"
 )

-Usually preface the name of the library with "nef" for easier package scope access
+Preface the the library reference with "nef" for easier package access

-There is a single call in the interface for error construction and capture
+There is a single call in the interface for error construction and diagnostic data capture:

-nef := nef.New(10, err, MYERRORCONSTANT, "Place your devops note here:%d %s",MYTESTVALUE,MYTESTSTRING)
+New(STACKTRACESIZE, VARIABLE PARAMETERS)

 For convenience, a form of Panic() has been provided to allow for the Nef* object to be properly allocated and then the system panic() function is called with Nef passed in.

-The parameters and returns are as follows:
+The variable parameters can be described:

-func New(StackSize,PreviousErrorOrNef,ConstantValue,DevNote) *Nef
+Reference Code: Supply a code useable for error processing further up the stack Previous Error: Pass an error,[]error, or *Nef Developer Note: A formatted string for specific error information capture

+All variable parameters are optional.
+The order of the parameters affect the behavior of the output.Generally pass in a reference code as the first variable parameters.
+Then pass in the previous error.
+And finally pass a formatted string with additional parameters as described in the standard library fmt.Sprintf().

+While possible to pass in multiple error values, only the first error passed will be captured as the previous error.
+Additional errors passed will be ignored.

+Some examples are helpful:

+New(0) -> Generate *Nef with no stack trace

+New(2) -> Generata *Nef with a stack trace size of 2

+New(0,errors.New("Error String")) -> Generate *Nef with no stack trace and previous error

+New(2,MYREFRENCECODE) -> Generate *Nef with stacksize of 2 and reference code

+New(3,"Developer Note:%d:%d:%s",87,92,"String Parm") -> Generate *Nef with stacksize of 3 and formatted string with parameters

+New(2,MYREFRENCECODE,errors.New("Error String"),"Developer Note:%d:%d:%s",87,92,"String Parm")

+Upon generation of a *Nef value, interface functions are available:

-1) StackSize - Set the max depth of the captured call stack from the point of calling nef.New() and upwards.
-Values less than 1 disables the feature.
-Generally 10 is a good number.
+Nef.Stack() - return an array of NefStackFrame structures that allow for easy formatting of call stack information (Only returns the caller of nef.New() and upwards.
-2) PreviousErrororNefPtr - Previous err or Nef*.
-(This is similar to the Wrap() in github/pkg/errors)
-3) ConstantValue - A library user defined code to pass upwards to the package user.
-Generally use a const NAME = VAL statement to define specific error or control codes.
-4) DevNote - The equivalent of "Message" in err.Error() string.
-Generally to capture specific data at the  point of call.

-For later processing, receiver functions are defined to allow for easier processing of the error data.
+Nef.Code() - package defined error code

-Nef.Error() - conform to the error interface for compliance reasons (returns DevNote) Nef.Code() - package defined error code
+Nef.Note() - return DevNote with all parameters formatted Nef.Error() - return DevNote but also conform to system error interface

-Nef.Note() - return DevNote as a formatted string Nef.PrevNef() - return any previous Nef value.
-Nil if Nef was not constructed with a prior *Nef value Nef.PrevErr() - return any previous error value.
-Nil if Nef was not constructed with a prior error value Nef.Stack() - return an array of NefStackFrame structures that allow for easy formatting of call stack information (Only returns the caller of nef.New() and upwards.
+Nef.PrevErr() - return any previous error value or nil if not passed as a parameter Nef.PrevErrs() - return any previous []error value or nil if not passed as a parameter Nef.PrevNef() - return any previous *Nef value or nil if not passed as a parameter

 ## Developer Notes